dedque8/dedque8.github.io/_posts/2025-05-25-circular-dependencies.md

 ## Case 1: False loop

-The simplest case of circular dependency is the absence of circular dependencies.
-Basically, one (or more) edges in the cycle are redundant and can be eliminated without any functional modifications of code.
-With good CI/CD pipeline unused dependencies should be caught beforehand.
+The simplest case of circular dependency is the existence of unnecessary dependencies.
+Basically, one (or more) edges in the cycle are redundant and can be eliminated without any functional modifications to the code.
+With a good CI/CD pipeline, unused dependencies should be caught beforehand.

 ![diagram1](https://eknm-hub-public.s3.eu-central-1.amazonaws.com/circular-deps/diagram1.jpg)